MicrosoftDocs/power-platform/power-platform/alm/devops-build-tools.md

 **I can see the extension, but why don't I have an option to install it?**

-*If you do not see the **install** option, then you most likely lack the necessary install privileges in your Azure DevOps organization.
+*If you don't see the **install** option, then you most likely lack the necessary install privileges in your Azure DevOps organization.
 More info available [Manage extension permissions](/azure/devops/marketplace/how-to/grant-permissions?view=azure-devops).*

 **How can developers use the results of the Checker task?**